 Our business and financial results are subject to numerous risks and uncertainties.
 As a result, the risks and uncertainties discussed in Part I, Item 1A.
+Risk Factors in our annual report on Form 10-K for the fiscal year ended October 31, 2020, (as filed with the SEC on January 22, 2021, and amended by Amendment No. 1 thereto on Form 10-K/A filed on February 26, 2021, as so amended the "2020 Form 10-K/A") should be carefully considered.

-Risk Factors in our 2020 Form 10-K should be carefully considered.
-There has been no material change in this information.
-The risks described in the 2020 Annual Report on Form 10-K, and the information in the section of this Form 10-Q entitled "Cautionary Note Regarding Forward Looking Statements" are not the only ones facing us.
-Additional risks and uncertainties not presently known to us or that we currently believe are immaterial may also impair our business operations.
+The information presented below updates, and should be read in conjunction with, the risk factors identified in our 2020 Form 10-K/A. The risks described in our 2020 Form 10-K/A, this Quarterly Report on Form 10-Q and the information in the section of this document entitled "Cautionary Note Regarding Forward Looking Statements" are not the only ones we face.
+Additional risks and uncertainties not presently known to us or that we currently believe are immaterial may also affect our business operations.
+If any of the risks described in our 2020 Form 10-K/A actually occur, our business, financial condition or results of operations could be materially adversely affected.